 Our methodology for directing capital to investment opportunities which best match this mission is described below.

-In 2012, CDC decided to focus the impact we want to achieve on job creation, especially in places where the private sector is weak and jobs are scarce.
+In 2012, we decided to focus the impact we want to achieve on job creation, especially in places where the private sector is weak and jobs are scarce.

 While the broader development impact of our work, such as local taxes paid, more and better quality education and healthcare and more households with electricity is important, our core focus on job creation both inspires us in our mission and helps us clearly prioritise our finite resources.